dbakewel/netbots/README.md

 ## Robot / Server Communication

 Netbots robots use the netbots_ipc module to communicate with the server.
-All messages that can be sent to the server and what will be returned is documented below in the module reference.The netbots_ipc module supports both synchronous and asynchronous communication.
+All messages that can be sent to the server and what will be returned is documented below in the module reference.
+The netbots_ipc module supports both synchronous and asynchronous communication.
 The synchronous method allows only one message to be processed by the server per step while the asynchronous method allows up to 4 messages per step.
 It's recommended that all programmers start with the synchronous method since it eliminates issues of messages being dropped and works more like a function call.

 Robots must start all new communications with a server using a **joinRequest** message.
 Once a robot has joined, it must keep asking the server if the game has started by using the **getInfoRequest** Message.
 Once the game has started the robot can use any of the other message types to play the game until either their health is 0 or they win and the game ends.
 When a game ends the server will immediately start the next game and robots need to detect this event, again using the getInfoRequest.
 This continues until the server has completed the tournament and quits.